-The need for Emergency Action will be determined by the Assistant Vice President for Student Development or a designee.
+The Assistant Vice President of Student Developments/Director of Student Conduct or a designee will determine the need for Emergency Action.
 The decision to limit or suspend student rights and privileges is based on the nature and severity of the alleged incident and the safety of or impact on the community.
 A student who presents a threat to their own well-being or to the rights, safety and/or property of others may be subject to immediate removal from the Edgewood College campus.
-The student may not re-enter any campus building, including the residence halls, or be present on campus without the written permission of the Assistant Vice President for Student Development or their designee.
+The student may not re-enter any campus building, including the residence halls, or be present on campus without the written permission of the Dean of Students or their designee.